alpatania/ADS_P3_AI_Agent/README.md

 ---

-## Learning Outcomes Assessment

-By completing this assignment, you will have demonstrated:

-✅ **Technical Skills:**
-- API integration and authentication
-- Error handling and logging
-- Data validation and quality assessment
-- File I/O and data serialization

-✅ **Data Management:**
-- Creating and following a data management plan
-- Implementing respectful collection practices
-- Generating comprehensive documentation
-- Quality assurance and validation

-✅ **Problem Solving:**
-- Debugging API integration issues
-- Adapting strategies based on performance
-- Handling edge cases and errors
-- Optimizing collection efficiency

-✅ **Professional Practices:**
-- Code documentation and organization
-- Version control and reproducibility
-- Ethical data collection
-- Collaborative development practices

----

 **Good luck building your AI data collection agent!
 Remember, the goal is not just to collect data, but to do so responsibly, efficiently, and with proper documentation.
 Your future self (and your research collaborators) will thank you for the time invested in good practices.**

 ---

-*If you have any questions about this assignment, please don't hesitate to ask during office hours or on the class forum.
+*If you have any questions about this assignment, please don't hesitate to ask during office hours.
 We're here to help you succeed!*